MatthewReid854/reliability/docs/Histogram.rst

 -   data - the data to plot.
 Array or list.
 -   white_above - bins above this value will be shaded white
 -   bins - the number of bins to use.
 Must be int.
 Leave empty to have the optimal number calculated automatically
+-   density - True/False.
+Default is True.
+Always use True if plotting with a probability distribution.
+-   cumulative - True/False.
+Default is False.
+Use False for PDF and True for CDF.
--   plotting kwargs for the histogram (color, alpha, etc.) are accepted
+-   kwargs - plotting kwargs for the histogram (color, alpha, etc.)

 .. code:: python